Applying for a balance transfer? Discover how long it can take and learn how to speed up the process here.

 - Collect the required information.
 Each bank has a different application process and will require you to provide specific information and documents.
 To avoid stalling the application process, research what you will need and prepare the relevant paperwork before applying.
 Some commonly required information includes the existing account name and type, card/account number, balance transfer amount, issuing bank’s name, biller code and reference number.

-Balance transfers to a new credit card can minimise your interest fees and get your savings back on track.
-Applying for a balance transfer is simple, but you should do your research, know your requirements, compare your options and organise the necessary information for speeding up the application process and increasing your chances of approval.
+Balance transfers to a new credit card can help minimise your interest fees while you're consolidating your debts.
+Applying for a balance transfer is simple, but you should compare your options and organise the necessary information beforehand to speed up the application process and improve your chances of approval.